 Bitters for Sugar & Appetite Control

-If there is one thing that is overconsumed in modern diets, it is sugar.
+If there is one thing over-consumed in modern diets, it is sugar.
 Sugars are complex, difficult to break down, and overall pretty terrible for your health.
-Luckily, consuming natural bitters can help curb your sugar cravings — allowing you to eat it less often.
+Luckily, consuming natural bitters can help curb your sugar cravings — limiting the sweet appeal many of us have developed over time.

 In addition to helping curb sugar cravings, the ingestion of natural bitters can also help to control overeating.
-In fact, a study has found that those who consumed natural bitters in the form of quinine consumed fewer calories than those who were on a placebo drug.
-Another study supported the claim that bitters can help control overeating by curbing your appetite by stimulating the production of gastrointestinal hormones.
+In fact, a study has found that those who consumed natural bitters in the form of quinine, consumed fewer calories than those who were on a placebo drug.
+Another study supported the claim that bitters can help control overeating by curbing appetite and stimulating the production of gastrointestinal hormones.

 Natural Bitters for Sugar & Appetite Control: